 People want to be more educated about what’s happening in their business and want to know how to make it better.
 But there is still some basic education that needs to happen among business owners and operators to accurately determine what they need from a CRM.

-Hopefully, next year there will be fewer buyers shopping for new CRM solutions because their previous solution didn’t suit their needs.
+Hopefully, next year there will be fewer buyers shopping for a new CRM because their previous solution didn’t suit their needs.

 Buyers Value Communication